mlflow/mlflow/docs/source/system-metrics/index.rst

     print(mlflow.MlflowClient().get_run(run.info.run_id).data)

 Please also note that using ``log_system_metrics`` will ignore the global status of system metrics logging.
-In the other word, the above code will log system metrics for the specific run even if you have disabled system metrics logging by setting ``MLFLOW_ENABLE_SYSTEM_METRICS_LOGGING`` to ``false`` or calling ``mlflow.disable_system_metrics_logging()``.
+In other words, the above code will log system metrics for the specific run even if you have disabled system metrics logging by setting ``MLFLOW_ENABLE_SYSTEM_METRICS_LOGGING`` to ``false`` or calling ``mlflow.disable_system_metrics_logging()``.